EternityForest/SG1/SG1Protocol.md

 This protocol has been designed for extremely low resource usage over very short serial links with almost nonexistant error rates.

+## Other Special Packets
+The first byte of a special packet always indicates the subtype.

+0, or empty packets are nulls that are only used as keepalives and time syncs.